 Where do politicians and scientists stand in the current zeitgeist?
 Do they need to go back to basics or is more substantial change required, must we reinvent modern democracy?
 Can we come to constructive collaboration between the realms of science and politics without undermining public trust in either institution?
 Or are we mistaken, and does their authority remain self-evident to most members of the public?

-Jelte Sondij is a Dutch presenter, working on programmes such as RamBam and The Social Club.
-Jelte started his career as a reporter for a programme called CQC where he worked on a series of reports about the Dutch troops in Uruzgan, Afghanistan.
+Jelte Sondij is a Dutch presenter who works on programmes such as RamBam and The Social Club.
+Jelte started his career as a reporter for a programme called CQC, for which he worked on a series of reports about the Dutch troops in Uruzgan, Afghanistan.

 The evening also featured Annelien Bredenoord (D66 Utrecht and member of De Jonge Akademie), Marjolein Moorman (PvdA, Amsterdam ) and Bernard Naron (European parliamentary candidate for the PvdA).
-In addition, the crowd was full of young politicians and scientists, invited to take part in the conversation.
-Proceedings began with the reading of a philosophical column by Karsten Meijer (Amsterdam libertarian, founder of online news magazine DeFusie.net).
+And, the crowd was full of young politicians and scientists, who were also invited to take part in the conversation.
+Proceedings began with the reading of a philosophical column by Karsten Meijer (Amsterdam libertarian and founder of online news magazine, DeFusie.net).

 Trust in science and politics: between blind faith and unreasonable fear